-- Assistance to locate or develop a job - Activities needed to sustain paid work - Services and supports assisting in achieving self-employment through business ownership - Adaptations, supervision, and training - Transportation - Services conducted in a variety of settings, particularly at sites without persons with disabilities - Group services are provided to groups with a staff to participant ratio of 1:2 more, not to exceed one to ten 1:10. - Individual services are provided to an individual
+- Assistance to locate or develop a job - Activities needed to sustain paid work - Services and supports that assist in achieving self-employment through business ownership - Adaptations, supervision, and training - Transportation - Services are conducted in a variety of settings, particularly in settings without persons with disabilities - Supported Employment Group services are provided to groups of participants, with a staff to participant ratio of (1:2) one to two or more, not to exceed one to ten (1:10). - Supported Employment Individual services are provided to an individual, with a one-to-one staff to participant ratio.

-- Incentive payments, subsidies, or unrelated vocational training expenses - Supervisory activities - Services covered by Community Access, Prevocational or Transportation services on the same day - Services available under Rehabilitation Act of Individuals with Disabilities Education Act (IDEA) - Payments to family members
+- Incentive payments, subsidies, or unrelated vocational training expenses - Supervisory activities - Services covered by Community Access, Prevocational or Transportation services on the same day - Services available under Rehabilitation Act or IDA - Payments to family members